UK National Lottery – Game Changing, Life Changing

 The format remains the same with players choosing six numbers per line between 1 and 49.
 Players can also choose the ‘Quick Pic’ open where the computer randomly selects six numbers per ticket line.
 The game is played twice a week Wednesday and Saturday.

 UK National Lottery Special Draws

-To kick off this new face to the UK National Lottery, Camelot held two special draws on the on the 5th and 12th of October with an overall jackpot of £10 million and 1,000 raffle winners of £20,000.
+To kick off this new face to the UK National Lottery, Camelot held two special draws on the 5th and 12th of October with an overall jackpot of £10 million and 1,000 raffle winners of £20,000.

 But That’s Not All